Skip to content

 To start most services, we need the main NIC to be up and ready with an ip.
 We will use NetworkManager to handle network. nmcli is the command to interact with NetworkManager.

 Note about NetworkManager: some say its bad, some say its good.
 It depends of admin tastes.
 Use it if you feel confortable with it, or use systemd-networkd if you prefer.
-Best idea to me is to use what is default on the system: NetworkManager on RHEL like distributions and Suse, systemd-networkd on Ubuntu and Debian.
+Remember that some advanced hardware like Infiniband would prefer NetworkManager for some specific features.

 Assuming main NIC name is enp0s8, to set 10.10.0.1/16 IP and subnet on it, use the following commands: